 Witherspoon and Ruffalo are Just Heavenly

 Whilst the clever twist on a traditional storyline and the perfect balance between romance & comedy makes "Just Like Heaven" a good movie it is also down to the performances from Reese Witherspoon and Mark Ruffalo which lift it above being average.
-Reese Witherspoon, who is one of my favourite actresses, is wonderful as the bossy Elizabeth and as always looks as cute as a button.
+Reese Witherspoon, who is one of my favourite actresses, is wonderful as the bossy Elizabeth and as always delivers rom-com cute.
 But her performance doesn't just rely on being cute and the development of her character as the work obsessed doctor in the opening scenes through to the confused visitor in the rest of the movie is wonderful.

 Opposite Reese Witherspoon is Mark Ruffalo and although he ends up playing a similar character to what he has done before in the likes of "13 Going on 30" and "Rumour Has It" he puts in another decent performance.
 Mark Ruffalo is understatedly funny as well as likeable and the pairing with Reese Witherspoon works perfectly making for a very appealing couple on the screen.
 His character is not as well defined as Witherspoon's but in a way the bit of mystery surrounding his character works making him interesting.

 What this all boils down to is that "Just Like Heaven" is a surprisingly good romantic comedy, far better than many, which manages to add a clever twist to a blend of traditional storylines that makes it stand out from the crowd.
 It's also thanks to the wonderful pairing of Reese Witherspoon and Mark Ruffalo as to why it works so well despite a few minor flaws when it comes to certain aspects of the storyline.